flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

   kubectl get pods -n flyte

-**Once all the components are up and running, go to the `examples section <https://docs.flyte.org/en/latest/flytesnacks/integrations.html#native-backend-plugins>`__ to learn more about how to use Flyte backend plugins**
+Once all the components are up and running, go to the `examples section <https://docs.flyte.org/en/latest/flytesnacks/integrations.html#native-backend-plugins>`__ to learn more about how to use Flyte backend plugins.